nodewee/mixin-sdk-python/README.md

 *Project objectives: ease of use and readability for developers.*

-**It is still in development, please do not use it in production environment.**
+**Status**

+This SDK is still considered a work in progress, therefore things might (and will) break with every update.

 ## Getting started